-Adam has an extensive background in marching percussion, with four years of world class WGI marching experience with Gateway Percussion and three years with the Iowa State Drumline, ending his time with Iowa State as section leader.
-He is also a member of the Iowa State Percussion Ensemble and Wind Ensemble.
+Adam has an extensive background in marching percussion, with four years of world class WGI marching experience with Gateway Percussion (2013-2016) and three years with the Iowa State Drumline (2013-2015) ending his time with Iowa State as section leader.
+He was also member of the Iowa State Percussion Ensemble and Wind Ensemble.
 Adam is an active member of Iowa State’s chapter of Kappa Kappa Psi, Honorary Band Fraternity.
-He is currently pursuing a minor in biology and a bachelor in music education from Iowa State where he studies under Dr. Jonathan Sharp.
+He is currently finishing up undergraduate work, pursuing a minor in biology and a bachelor in music education from Iowa State where he studies under Dr. Jonathan Sharp.

 Andrew Wisner is a percussion educator currently residing in Des Moines, Iowa where he is Co-Caption head of Percussion at Valley High School including the fall and winter programs.
 In addition to working with the Valley Marchmasters, Andrew is a marching battery technician for the Iowa State University Cyclone Football ‘Varsity’ Marching Band, Cyclone Sound (WGI WIO), and has consulted with several Midwestern Scholastic marching ensembles.
 He also offers private lessons at Uptempo Music in Beaverdale, Iowa and is a local freelance musician.